 - Stop Smoking.
 Smoking can significantly delay healing, increase risks, and adversely affect outcomes.
 Smoking cessation cannot occur with use of nicotine supplements such as nicotine patches and nicotine gum.

 - Prior to surgery, try to minimize the use opioid pain medications.
 The decreased preoperative utilization of opioids correlates with better long-term outcomes.
 It also allows for more reliable postoperative pain management.

 Risks of Surgery

-Some general surgical risks apply to kyphoplasty, including a reaction to anesthesia and infection.
-Other risks that are specific to the kyphoplasty procedure include:
+Some general surgical risks apply to kyphoplasty.
+These including an adverse reaction to anaesthesia and infection.
+Other risks that are specific to the kyphoplasty procedure include;

-- Nerve damage or a spinal cord injury from malpositioned instruments placed in the back
+- Nerve damage or a spinal cord injury from mispositioned instruments placed in the back

 - Nerve injury or spinal cord compression from leaking of the PMMA into veins or epidural space